-The Opportunity Corridor project in Cleveland, Ohio, will connect Interstate 490 and the city’s bustling, cultural-rich University Circle area via a new, 3.6-mile boulevard.
-The project also will spur economic development in the southeast Cleveland neighborhoods along its route known locally as the “forgotten triangle” due to the lack of economic activity.
-By creating an attractive, tree-lined boulevard bordered by businesses and homes, rather than a freeway, officials hope to draw attention, investment and jobs to this historically-declining area.
-An official ribbon-cutting is scheduled for June 2022.
+It’s a project designed to spur economic development for Cleveland’s southeast neighborhoods that stand along the route — an area locally known as the “forgotten triangle” due to the lack of connection and economic activity.
+By creating an attractive, tree-lined boulevard bordered by businesses and homes, rather than a freeway, state and city officials hope to draw attention, investment and jobs to this historically underserved area.

 Residents wanted the project to complement—not divide—their neighborhoods.
 They also worried about its impact on local businesses, noise and traffic levels, and safety during and after construction.
 These considerations and other daily challenges informed the scope of the project and its role in the boosting the area’s economy.

 The boulevard is both well-lit and aesthetically pleasing, accented by plantings, architectural treatments on walls and bridges, and other artistic elements inspired by the locale.
 Pathways for pedestrians and bicycles have been added, bridges over rail lines and other roads have been built or rebuilt, and adjacent roadways have been improved.
 An existing rail station also was expanded, with a second elevator added for greater accessibility.
 The interconnection of non-continuous roadways will help improve mobility in the 1,000-acre area, making it easier and safer to navigate.
 An existing recreation center is also being expanded.
 Those displaced by the new corridor have been compensated and aided in finding housing either in their home neighborhoods or elsewhere, depending on where they opt to live.
 The project also provides new frontage to support commercial businesses along the route.

 Equity in Hiring